 8. I’m having a cesarean, is there any point me hiring a doula?

-Absolutely!
-During any birth a doula:
+Absolutely.
+During any birth a doula will:

-- can take photos
+- take photos if you like

 During a cesarean a doula does all of the above, plus:

 - can help turn clinical waiting rooms into personalised spaces